What’s Next After Digital Signage – Integrations?

-Promote items that are only in stock – Digital signage can be integrated directly into your inventory management system, which will allow it to change promotions throughout the day to focus only on items (whether new, on sale, clearance, etc.) that is available.
+- Promote items that are only in stock – Digital signage can be integrated directly into your inventory management system, which will allow it to change promotions throughout the day to focus only on items (whether new, on sale, clearance, etc.) that are available.

-In the restaurant industry, use digital signage to manage inventory – Track trends and control menu mix, reduce shrinkage and have fresher product on hand
+- In the restaurant industry, use digital signage to manage inventory – Track trends and control menu mix, reduce shrinkage, and have the fresher product on hand

 Digital Signage and POS